yingqi0607/tp/docs/DeveloperGuide.md

 Figure 4: Countdown Class Diagram

 During the initialisation of TR4CKER, `CountdownTabWindow` will be initialised, together with `CountdownEventListPanel`.
-`CountdownTabWindow` will execute `Logic#getfilteredEventList` to update the events list shown in Countdown tab.
+`CountdownTabWindow` will execute `Logic#getFilteredEventList` to update the events list shown in Countdown tab.
 The list of events will be sorted before it is displayed in the `CountdownEventListPanel`, and the events which has passed will be placed at the end of the list, behind all the upcoming events.